 Echinacea is one of the most popular herbs in America today.
-This Native American medicinal plant called echinacea is named for the prickly scales in its large conical seed head, which resembles the spines of an angry hedgehog ( echinos is Greek for hedgehog).
+Echinacea is a Native American medicinal plant named for the prickly scales in its large conical seed head, which resembles the spines of an angry hedgehog ( echinos is Greek for hedgehog).

-A review of 14 clinical trials found that echinacea reduced the odds of developing a cold by 58% and the duration of a cold by 1 - 4 days.
-However, some experts dispute these findings claiming that there were several weaknesses in the analyses.
+A review of 14 clinical trials found that echinacea reduced the odds of developing a cold by 58% and the duration of a cold by 1 to 4 days.
+However, some experts dispute these findings claiming there were several weaknesses in the analyses.
 Echinacea preparations tested in clinical trials differ greatly.
-It is important to choose a high quality echinacea supplement.
+It is important to choose a high-quality echinacea supplement, and to use echinacea as early as possible in the course of a cold, with multiple doses per day for the first few days.
 Talk to your health care provider for recommendations.

 Echinacea contains several chemicals that play a role in its therapeutic effects.
 These include polysaccharides, glycoproteins, alkamides, volatile oils, and flavonoids.

 The chemicals contained in the root differ considerably from those in the upper part of the plant.
 For example, the roots have high concentrations of volatile oils (odorous compounds) while the above-ground parts of the plant tend to contain more polysaccharides (substances known to trigger the activity of the immune system).
 The combination of these active substances is responsible for echinacea's beneficial effects, though research suggests that the above ground portion of Echinacea purpurea is the most effective.

 In Germany (where herbs are regulated by the government), the above-ground parts of Echinacea purpurea are approved to treat colds, upper respiratory tract infections, urinary tract infections, and slow-healing wounds.
 The root of the Echinacea pallida plant is also approved for the treatment of flu-like infections.